IBM/couchbackup/README.md

 ## Error Handling

-The `couchbackup` and `couchrestore` processes are designed to be relatively robust over an unreliable network.
-Work is batched and any failed requests are retried indefinitely.
-However, certain aspects of the execution will not tolerate failure:
+The `couchbackup` and `couchrestore` processes are able to tolerate many errors even over an unreliable network.
-- Spooling changes from the database changes feed.
-A failure in the changes request during the backup process will result in process termination.
-- Validating the existence of a target database during the database restore process.
+Failed requests retry at least twice after a back-off delay.
+However, certain errors can't tolerate failures:
+- invalid configuration
+- failed validation checks (for example: auth, database existence, `_bulk_get` endpoint avaialbility)

 ### API

-When using the library programmatically an `Error` will be passed in one of two ways:
-* For fatal errors the callback will be called with `null, error` arguments
+When using the library programmatically in the case of a fatal error the callback function gets called with `null, error` arguments.
-* For non-fatal errors an `error` event will be emitted

 ### CLI Exit Codes

-On fatal errors, `couchbackup` and `couchrestore` will exit with non-zero exit codes.
+On fatal errors, `couchbackup` and `couchrestore` exit with non-zero exit codes.
 This section details them.

 ### common to both `couchbackup` and `couchrestore`